Asia shares mixed after tech rally takes S&P 500 near record

 Markets were buoyed by developments in Washington, as Speaker Nancy Pelosi called the House back into session, cutting short the lawmakers' summer recess for a vote expected Saturday on legislation to prohibit changes in the U.S. Postal Service amid growing concerns that the Trump administration is trying to undermine the agency ahead of the November election.

-The proposed package will also include $25 billion to shore up the Postal Service, which faces continued financial losses.
+The proposed package will also include $25 billion to shore up the Postal Service, which is suffering losses.
 But prospects for additional economic aid for American workers and businesses remain uncertain after talks on a fresh stimulus package stalled.

 Investors say it’s crucial that the support comes, particularly after $600 in weekly unemployment benefits and other stimulus from the U.S. government expired.